Stoupy51/StewBeet/README.md

 ## ❓ What is `python_datapack`
 `python_datapack` is a Python package aiming to provide huge automation for creating Minecraft datapacks.<br>
 It is designed to be very simple to use and very convenient for developers.<br>
-Here is a list of features that the library provides (the template is using all of them with clear comments):
+Here is a list of features that the package provides (the template is using all of them with clear comments):

 - 🔄 Automatic resource pack files generation (models, textures, sounds, music discs) with the ability to override them with help of the `assets` folder.
 - ⏳ Versioned load, and clock functions such as `tick`, `second`, `minute`.